Lump sum death grant

 If you die in service as a member of the FPS 2015, a death grant would be payable.
 This would normally be three times your final pay at the date of death.
 Final pay is normally the greater of the following –

-(a) the amount of the your pensionable pay and assumed pensionable pay during your last 365 days of continuous pensionable service, or
+(a) the amount of your pensionable pay and assumed pensionable pay during your last 365 days of continuous pensionable service, or

-(b) the amount of the your pensionable pay and assumed pensionable pay during your last 3 years of pensionable service, divided by three.
+(b) the amount of your pensionable pay and assumed pensionable pay during your last 3 years of pensionable service, divided by three.

 If you have continuous pensionable service of less than 365 days, the pay would be uplifted to reflect a full year.